BioHackAcademy/SyllabusDeprecated/bha6/class/1/index.md

     * [Sketchup SVG Export video](https://vimeo.com/album/3816400/video/156577776)
     * [SVG outline export Plugin](https://github.com/JoakimSoderberg/sketchup-svg-outline-plugin/releases)

+> The designs in the BioHack Academy are made with [SketchUp Make](https://www.sketchup.com/download/make), using this [SVG export Plugin](https://github.com/JoakimSoderberg/sketchup-svg-outline-plugin/releases) to export SVGs.
+Download the latest rbz file and within SketchUp go to Window > Extension Manager to install the Plugin.

 ## Devices

 This week we will build our first Open Hardware lab device: the sterile hood.
 The design files can be found here: